Mirn/sfu-cli-uploader/README.md

 No external build steps, no custom toolchains, no vendor SDKs required.

-## Requirements
+## How It Works (Short)

- - RP2040 device with SFU bootloader installed
+- The device runs a custom SFU bootloader
- - UART connection (USB-UART adapter or on-board USB-UART bridge)
- - Optional: CP210x for GPIO-based reset control
+- Firmware is transferred over UART in fixed-size blocks
+- The MCU buffers incoming data while flash erase is in progress
+- Data is written sequentially and verified with CRC32
+- The device rejects out-of-order or corrupted blocks
+- Final CRC check confirms the full image before execution

+---

 ## Notes
  - This tool prioritizes speed, determinism, and automation